Safeguarding & Prevent

 - Elisabeth Sandy – Deputy Safeguarding Lead – email@example.com

 Huish offers a wide range of support opportunities for students who may find college life difficult at any time.
-If you are have a concern or would like further information please contact our Student Support Team via email email@example.com.
-Click here for further information about Student Support.
+If you are have a concern or would like further information please contact our Student Support Team via email firstname.lastname@example.org.
+View more information on Student Support.